RobelAmare/section-B/Robel Amare/String_Method/README.md

-this folder will have the string methods i use
+# This folder will have the string methods i use